-The table below internal tab stop ing table: is a summary of the types of tab stops.
-There are three types of $s - left$ -adjusting, right -adjusting, and centering .
+w is a summary of the types of tab stops.
+There are three types of ps - left -adjusting, right -adjusting, and centering .
 In the follow- D is the distance from the current position on the input line (where a tab was found) to the next tab stop. next-string consists of the input characters following the tab up to the next tab or end of line.
 W is the width of next-string .